What is Trichomoniasis?

 Trichomoniasis is spread by having oral, anal, or vaginal sex with someone who is infected.
-During sexual intercourse, the parasite travels from the penis to the vagina, vagina to the penis, and even vagina to vagina.
+During sexual intercourse, the parasite travels from the penis to the vagina, the vagina to the penis, and even vagina to vagina.
 It’s extremely rare for it to spread to anywhere on the body other than the genitalia.
 Trichomoniasis can be spread regardless of whether or not the infected person shows symptoms.

-Only 30% of people infected with Trichomoniasis actually show symptoms.
+Only 30% of people infected with trichomoniasis actually show symptoms.

 They can range from mild irritation to severe inflammation in the pubic area.
-Some people show symptoms between 5 to 28 days after being exposed to it, while others may not get them until much later.
+Some people show symptoms between 5 and 28 days after being exposed to it, while others may not get them until much later.